 How long she’s been vegan: Five years

 Must-sees and must-reads, vegan edition: Anything and everything by Michael Pollan.
-When I read In Defense of Food ($9) in college, it was the first time I realized that I was committed to veganism for the long haul.
-It verbalized and clarified all the reasons why I was doing this in a way that I couldn't just yet.
+When I read In Defence of Food ($12) in college, it was the first time I realised that I was committed to veganism for the long haul.
+It verbalised and clarified all the reasons why I was doing this in a way that I couldn't just yet.
 Several of my omnivore classmates even went vegan after reading this book!

 VICTORIA HOFF: So, veganism.
 What’s your backstory?